mbrasch/sysconfigs/README.md

 nix-shell -p nix-info --run "nix-info -m"
 ```

-### macOS: Fix the problem with the missing Nix hook after macOS system updates
+### macOS: fix the problem with the missing Nix hook after system updates

 Unfortunately, macOS always overwrites the /etc/zshrc file during updates.
 This is a problem insofar as the hook for Nix is here (and has to be here).
 To circumvent this problem, you can use a launchd job to check on every system start whether this hook still exists and rewrite it if necessary: